fraivone/chessengine/docs/index.md

 NOTES
 ---
 ### Current steps for generating moves
+1. Calculate pinned pieces
 1. Calculate the opponents pseudomoves OR check the opponent last move <sup>[1](#myfootnote1)</sup>
-2. Is Our king in check?
+1. Is Our king in check?
 YES.
-Caclulate Pinned Pieces, Possible Blocker Pieces, Generate evasion moves NO. Calculate Pinned Pieces, Generate all legal moves
+Calculate possible blocker Pieces/Moves, Generate evasion moves NO. Generate all legal moves

 <a name="myfootnote1">1</a>: Actually this might be not enough.
 Last opponents move won't tell me anything about discover attacks for example.
 Maybe it is possible to add more info in the state info (checkers, pinned pieces, blockers ...)
 ### What is a landing?